ruksi/genvi/ABOUT.md

     (e.g. <code>flake8</code>, <code>mypy</code>) with your IDE, in which case
     the extra layer will cause unnecessary latency while developing.
-    Or make it impossible to use an integration without a secondary installation, which makes matching the tool versions.
+    Or make it impossible to use an integration without a secondary installation, which makes matching the tool versions tedious.
 </dd>
 <dt>
     Who uses <code>make</code> anymore?